nmattei/cmps3160/service.md

 ### Interaction With the Main Course

 If you enroll in this service learning there are some requirements over and above the Intro to Data Science course, specifically.
-1. You must complete your Final Project in a **team consisting of students in the service learning coponent only.**
+1. You must complete your Final Project in a **team consisting of students in the service learning component only.**
-2. The grade for this component will **replace** the grad for your final notebook.
+2. The grade for this component **will be the grade for your final notebook**.
 This makes the whole semester worth a significant proportion of your final grade.
 3. (text from Jimmy Huck) Even though Service Learning does not comprise the totality of your Data Science grade, you **cannot pass the class if you do not pass the service learning component of the course.**  Conversely, if you fail the course, you cannot pass the Service Learning portion of the course no matter how well you do.  **This is a serious commitment, treat it with respect**.

 ### Required Meetings.